 1.4.2.2.1 (f) Amend to read as follows:

-“(f) Ensure that, within the explosion danger areas on board the vessel, only electrical and non-electrical installations and equipment that meet the requirements for use in the relevant zone are used;”.
+“(f) Ensure that, within the explosion hazardous areas on board the vessel, only electrical and non-electrical installations and equipment that meet the requirements for use in the relevant zone are used;”.

-1.4.3.3 (s) Replace “of the gas discharge pipe or the compensation pipe” by “of the compensation pipe/gas discharge pipe”.
+1.4.3.3 (s) Replace “of the gas discharge pipe or the compensation pipe” by “of the venting piping and vapour return piping”.

 1.4.3.7.1 (i) Amend to read as follows:

-“(i) Ascertain that, when a connection to the gas discharge pipe is required and when explosion protection is required according to column (17) of Table C of Chapter 3.2, there is a flame arrester in the gas return pipe to protect the vessel against detonations and flame-fronts from the landward side;”.
+“(i) Ascertain that, when a connection to the venting piping is required and when explosion protection is required according to column (17) of Table C of Chapter 3.2, there is a flame arrester in the vapour return pipe to protect the vessel against detonations and flame-fronts from the landward side;”.

-1.4.3.7.1 (j) Replace “of the gas discharge pipe or the gas return pipe” by “of the gas discharge pipe/gas return pipe”.
+1.4.3.7.1 (j) Replace “of the gas discharge pipe or the gas return pipe” by “of the venting piping and vapour return piping”.

 Chapter 1.6